 CMPD identified the officers who were involved in the shooting as Kevin Lovell and Shane Mathews.
 Both are patrol officers who have been with the department since 2013.

-Both Lovell and Mathews have been placed on administrative leave which is standard procedure.
+Both Lovell and Mathews were placed on administrative leave, which is standard procedure.

 The latest shooting comes just a few weeks into a new policy where the SBI is called to investigate officer-involved shootings in Charlotte.